nikkilr88/egghead-asciicasts/react-native-fundamentals/lessons/react-complete-the-notes-view-in-react-native.md

 Then, in our `Notes.js`, you might remember that our `Notes` is expecting to receive `userInfo` and some `notes`.

 What we need to do is we need to grab those `Notes` before we take the user to the `Notes.js` route.
 So, in our `goToNotes` button, we're going to do `api.getNotes`.
 We're going to pass it the `(this.props.userInfo.login)`.
 Then, that will return us a promise with the response of the data, `.then((res) => `.
 Then, what we're going to do is we're going to just check to make sure `res` is a thing.
-We're going to say res=res or if that's not true, then we're just going to make an empty object, `res = res || {}`.
+We're going to `say res = res` or if that's not true, then we're just going to make an empty object, `res = res || {}`.

 ```javascript
 goToNotes(){